 - 1. Choose a decomposition scheme, which divides the global rendering task into smaller tasks. - 2.
-Distribute the rendering of the smaller tasks to the source pipes for parallel processing. - 3.
-Designate a destination channel for the reassembly of the final, coherent image.
+Distribute the rendering of the smaller tasks to the source pipes for parallel processing. - Designate a destination channel for the reassembly of the final, coherent image.
 The destination channel is usually one of the source channels.
 To achieve optimal performances, you would usually have one channel per pipe.

+This chapter focuses on the three tasks just cited.
 Optionally, you can also do the following:

-- Indicate whether your compound is used in only stereo or mono mode. - Indicate controls for the pixel data transfers between the compound and its regions. - Indicate whether to use scalable graphics hardware.
+- Indicate whether your compound is used in only stereo or mono mode. - Indicate controls for the pixel data transfers between the compound and its regions. - Indicate whether to use scalable graphics hardware. - Indicate whether to use automatic load balancing.

-This chapter focuses on the first three tasks.
-The section "Stereo-Selective Compounds" on page 47 describes how you control whether your compound is used depending on the stereo mode of the application.
+The section "Stereo-Selective Compounds" on page 52 describes how you control whether your compound is used depending on the stereo mode of the application.
 For more information on the first two optional tasks, see the descriptions of the mode and format fields in section Chapter 6, "Configuration File Format".
 Chapter 5, "Using Scalable Graphics Hardware" describes the integration of scalable graphics with MPK.
+"Automatic Load Balancing for Compounds" on page 53 describes how MPK balances the rendering for certain compound modes.